AndyGauge/rust/src/doc/rustdoc/src/how-to-write-documentation.md

 pub mod easy {

-    /// Use the abstract function to do this specific thing. pub fn abstract {}
+    /// Use the abstract function to do this specific thing. pub fn abstract() {}

 }
 ```

 Ideally, this first line of documentation is a sentence without highly
-technical details, but very broadly descriptive of where this crate fits
+technical details, but descriptive of where this crate fits
 within the rust ecosystem.
-Someone should know if this crate is qualified
+Users should know whether this crate meets their use
-for investigation in their use case by this line.
+case after reading this line.

 ## Documenting components

-Whether documenting modules, structs, functions, or macros, the public
+Whether it is modules, structs, functions, or macros: the public
-API of all code should have some documentation, and rarely does anyone
+API of all code should have documentation.
+Rarely does anyone
-complain about too much documentation.
+complain about too much documentation!

 It is recommended that each item's documentation follows this basic structure: